cakephp/docs/en/appendices/3-6-migration-guide.rst

 * Routing variables can now use ``{var}`` style placeholders.
 This style allows mid-word variables to be defined.
 You cannot combined ``{var}`` placeholders with ``:var`` style placeholders.
+* ``Router::routeExists()`` was added.
+This method lets you check if a route array can be resolved into a valid route.

 Shell
 =====